tokio-rs/website/content/tokio/tutorial/channels.md

 # Backpressure and bounded channels

-Whenever concurrency or queuing is introduced, it is important to ensure that the queueing is bounded and the system will gracefully handle load.
+Whenever concurrency or queuing is introduced, it is important to ensure that the queueing is bounded and the system will gracefully handle the load.
 Unbounded queues will eventually fill up all available memory and cause the system to fail in unpredictable ways.